 The Foundation serves as a vehicle generating funds for Housatonic student scholarships and advising, and for academic programs.
 In addition, the Foundation raises funds for student emergency assistance, child care assistance for parents enrolled in the college, books and transportation.
 The Foundation also supports the Housatonic Museum and its collection, educational programs and exhibits.

 The HCC Foundation, is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 The mission of the HCC Foundation is to solicit, secure and manage contributions from the private sector through philanthropic individuals, corporations and foundations, for the benefit of Housatonic Community College students.
 All philanthropic funds received on behalf of Housatonic Community College are managed by the HCC Foundation.
 Contributions can be sent to:

 Bridgeport, CT 06604-4704

-Housatonic Community College is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), a national, nongovernmental organization whose affiliated institutions include elementary schools through institutions offering post-graduate instruction.
-Accreditation by the New England Association indicates that an institution meets or exceeds criteria for quality, institutional integrity, and continuity.
+Housatonic is accredited by the Connecticut Board of Regents for Higher Education and by the New England Commission on Higher Education (NECHE), the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+Accreditation by the NECHE indicates that an institution meets or exceeds criteria for quality, institutional integrity, and continuity.
 The college is authorized to award the Associate in Arts and Associate in Science degrees.

 Inquiries regarding the status of an institution’s accreditation by the New England Association should be directed to the Office of the President, Lafayette Hall, Room A201, 203.332.5224 or to the New England Association of Schools and Colleges, 3 Burlington Woods Drive, Suite 100, Burlington, MA, USA, 01803 718-425-7700, www.neasc.org.